Abhimanyu004/CakeParkWebSite/README.md

 RESPONSIVE ELEMENTS

 When the website is viewed on a phones screen.
 The navigation bar disappears and a new bar icon will appear. clicking this will change the icon to X and forth.
 I have used javascript in this part.
+The contents of the website will be adjusted accordingly.

 LOGIN/SIGNUP